 The Lord of the West fought a battle.
 He won, naturally.

 But he was now swaying.
-His kimono was soaked with something that dripped down his limb, his eyes couldn't see beyond the shouki, nor his sense of smell pick up its pungent aroma, but even without them he knew it was his blood, not that he cared.
+His kimono was soaked with a warm fluid that dripped down his limb.
+He could no longer see beyond the shouki stinging his eyes, and his sense of smell had diminished to the point that he could not pick up the fluid's pungent aroma.
+Still, even without those senses, he knew it was his blood that was dripping - not that he cared.

-Even the divine creation that was his body became too heavy.
-He set its weight onto the undergrowth, satisfied there was no other sound but that of his last movement.
-He would bestow upon this forest his presence for a bit longer...just a bit longer...
+His body grew heavy, too heavy.
+It couldn't be helped, he mused, for his body was a divine creation - it needed more essence than what this meagre forest could provide.
+He reluctantly set its weight onto the undergrowth, satisfied there was no other sound but that of his last movement.
+Unworthy as it was, he would bestow upon this forest his presence for a bit longer...just a bit longer...

 Footsteps.
-How much time had passed before he awoke to them did not matter, what did was that he eliminate such fool to dare disturb him.
+How much time had passed before he awoke to them did not matter, what did was that the fool who dared disturb him be eliminated.
 He commanded his claw to draw his sword but no such signal reached his limb.
-Very well, then he should tear arteries with his fangs.
+Very well, then he should tear the fool's arteries with his fangs.
 Yet, even his legs refused to stand, and the slightest try to open his eyes met a searing pain.

 "Give up, Youkai.
 You cannot kill me in this condition."

 The footsteps paused when the voice spoke.
 A human.
 A woman.
 Heh.
 Not even worthy of being torn apart by him.

 "Be grateful for my mercy and leave before I change my mind and send you to hell, Human."

 "I do not fear death."

 Something was set on the grass.
 Then, he heard a curious sound, stone clashing upon stone, but the ring dulled by mushy resistance.
 The closest analogy would be swords slicing flesh, but this sound was more gentle, though still powerful.